pwa-builder/PWABuilder/docs/home/sw-intro.md

 This snippet showcases using a *Cache-First* strategy to fetch resources.
 When the service worker intercepts a request, it will check the cache first for a response, and then go to the network if it fails to get a response.

-The Cache-First strategy is basic and has some cons (for example, updating stale resources), but works great for simple, beginener use cases.
+The Cache-First strategy is basic and has some cons (for example, updating stale resources), but works great for simple, beginner use cases.

 ## Next Steps